Purcell-enhanced optical refrigeration: Purcell-enhanced cooling scheme

 The enhancement ratio for the emission near the wavelength of the cavity mode is determined by both the $F_\text{p}$ at the position of the nanocrystal and the linewidth of the cavity.
-The bowtie design of photonic cavity confines the photons in a deep sub-wavelength mode-volume, inducing strong light-matter interaction near the center of the cavity.
-With topology-optimized design, such cavities have experimentally demonstrated $F_\text{p} = $ 6 $\times$ 10$^3$ for a linewidth of 2 nm at the center of the cavity \cite{stobbe2022, Kristensen22}.
-In our protocol, we assume the same cavity linewidth and a moderate $F_\text{p}$ of 180 at the location of the Yb$^{3+}$:YLF nanocrystal.
-This corresponds to a cavity quality factor (Q) of 1100.
-The emission spectrum with cavity-induced Purcell enhancement is calculated based on above parameters, shown as the red curve in Fig 1. (b).
-Compared to the spectrum without cavity (blue curve), the mean emission wavelength is blue shifted from 1004 nm to 982 nm as the cavity selectively enhanced the emission of high energy (short wavelength) photons, shown in Fig. S1(b).
-This enhances the cooling efficiency of Yb$^{3+}$:YLF nanocrystal by nearly a factor of 2 assuming the same pump wavelength.
-In addition to the enhanced cooling power, blueshift of the mean emission wavelength extends the wavelength for cooling ($\lambda > \tilde{\lambda}$) and allows us to utilize stronger absorption lines to improve the pump absorption.
+Both the Fabry-Perot microcavities \cite{Hugues2021,Benjamin23} and nanophotonic cavities \cite{stobbe2022,Kristensen22,Tang2023} have been shown to effectively confine photons and enable strong light-matter interactions.
+A Purcell factor of $F_\text{p}=177$ has been demonstrated for rare-earth ions coupled to a photonic crystal cavity \cite{Tang2023}, while a $F_\text{p}=6000$ was achieved using a topology-optimized bowtie-shaped cavity \cite{stobbe2022}.
+The geometry and dimensions of these cavities can be fine-tuned to maximize emission enhancement at zero-phonon line.
+In our calculation, we assume a $F_\text{p}$ of 180 at the location of the Yb$^{3+}$:YLF nanocrystal and a cavity quality factor (Q) of 1100.
+The above parameters are experimentally feasible according to our simulation with a finite element method (FEM), as shown in Fig.~\ref{fig1}(b) and Appendix \ref{Appendix:B}.
+The emission spectrum with cavity-induced Purcell enhancement is calculated based on the above parameters, shown as the red curve in Fig.~\ref{fig1}(d).
+Compared to the spectrum without cavity (blue curve), the mean emission wavelength is blue-shifted from 1004 nm to 982 nm as the cavity selectively enhanced the emission of higher energy (shorter wavelength) photons, shown in Fig.~\ref{Fig:S1}(b) in the appendix.
+This improves the cooling efficiency of the Yb$^{3+}$:YLF nanocrystal by nearly a factor of 2, assuming the same pump wavelength.
+In addition to the enhanced cooling power, the blue shift of the mean emission wavelength extends the wavelength for cooling ($\lambda > \tilde{\lambda}$) and allows us to utilize stronger absorption lines to improve pumping rates.